Who can get a third COVID-19 shot (and how) in California?

 SAN DIEGO — California residents might be confused by the latest news on third vaccine doses and COVID-19 booster shots: namely, who can get them and when?

-While the U.S. Food and Drug Administration recently backed boosters of the Pfizer vaccine for those over the age of 65 — and earlier approved a third shot for higher-risk individuals — the path toward wide availability of extra doses for residents remains a bit unclear.
+While health regulators recently backed boosters of the Pfizer vaccine to targeted groups — and earlier approved a third shot for some higher-risk individuals — the path toward wide availability of extra doses (and the rules on who can get one now) remain a bit unclear.

 Here’s the current state of play in the Golden State:

-Note: UPDATE: This story was updated Sept.
-23 to reflect recommendations from a key CDC advisory panel.